2.E Conflict of Interest Policy

 “Interested Person”

-If any officer, employee, trustee, or committee member has any direct or indirect interest in, or a close relationship with, any individual or organization that proposes to enter into any transaction or affiliation with the Association, including but not limited to the:
+An “interested person” is any officer, trustee, or committee member who has any direct or indirect interest in, or a close relationship with, any individual or organization that proposes to enter into any transaction or affiliation with the Association.
+This includes, but is not limited to the:

-6. appointment or election to an Association committee,
+- appointment or election to an Association committee.

-such person shall be considered an "interested person" and shall give notice of such interest or relationship as specified in this policy.
+The “interested person” shall give notice of such interest or relationship as specified in this policy.

 Disclosure

-The President shall assure that all officers, employees, trustees, and committee members are informed of this policy.
+The Moderator shall assure that all officers, trustees, and committee members are informed of this policy.

-Association employees and members of committees advisory to the staff shall disclose possible conflicts of interest to the President.
-Officers and trustees of the Association, and members of all other committees, shall disclose possible conflicts to the Moderator.
+Officers and trustees of the Association, and members of the Board and Association’s committees, shall disclose possible conflicts to the Moderator.

-All applicants for appointment or election to an Association committee shall be informed of this policy and shall be asked to disclose any conflicts of interest that might compromise their ability to serve the Association.
-If any such conflict is disclosed, or is otherwise brought to the attention of the Moderator, the appointment or nomination of the individual may not be considered unless the Board of Trustees determines that the relationship should not bar the individual from service to the Association in the role being considered.
+All applicants for appointment or election to a Board or Association committee shall be informed of this policy and required to disclose any conflicts of interest that might compromise their ability to serve the Association.
+For applicants selected to move forward in the nomination or appointment process, if any such conflict is disclosed, or is otherwise brought to the attention of the Moderator, the appointment or nomination of the individual may not be considered unless the Moderator determines that the conflict should not bar the individual from service to the Association in the role being considered.

-Each officer, trustee, senior staff member, and committee member shall annually
+Each officer, trustee, and committee member shall annually:

-2. disclose any interests in or relationships with individuals or organizations that might cause, or might reasonably be seen as being likely to cause, a conflict of interest.
+- disclose any interests in or relationships with individuals or organizations that might cause a conflict of interest.

 Conflicts of Interest Concerning Appointments and Nominations

-If a member of the Board of Trustees, the Committee on Committees, the Moderator Nominating Committee, the Nominating Committee, or the Presidential Search Committee has a conflict of interest with regard to an individual who is being considered for nomination or appointment, the member shall disclose the relationship to the Moderator, and no action may be taken on the appointment or nomination unless the Board, meeting in executive session, votes to authorize consideration of the individual.
-If the relationship involves a trustee, that trustee shall not be present during the executive session.
-In making its decision, the Board shall consider whether the nature of the relationship compromises the ability of the Board or committee to make an impartial decision.
+If a member of the Board of Trustees, the Appointments Committee, the Moderator Search Committee, the Nominating Committee, or the Presidential Search Committee has a conflict of interest with regard to an individual who is being considered for nomination or appointment, that member shall disclose the conflict to the Moderator, and no action may be taken on the appointment or nomination unless the Moderator determines that consideration of the individual may proceed.
+If the conflict involves a trustee, that trustee shall not be present during the executive session.
+In making their decision, the Moderator shall consider whether the nature of the conflict compromises the ability of the Board or committee to make an impartial decision.

 Conflicts of Interest Concerning Credentialing of Religious Professionals

-If a member of the Ministerial Fellowship Committee, the Religious Education Credentialing Committee, or the Board of Review, or a member of a subcommittee of one of these committees, has a conflict of interest with regard to an individual who is the subject of any action by the board or committee on which the member serves, the member shall disclose the relationship prior to the action, shall not participate in any way in gathering information about or otherwise evaluating the individual, and shall not attempt to influence the action.
-The Moderator shall be sent compliance notification shortly after each committee meeting at which a recusal occurs, and shall be informed of the number of recusals which occurred at the meeting.
+If a member of the Ministerial Fellowship Committee, the Religious Education Credentialing Committee, or the Board of Review has a conflict of interest with regard to an individual who is the subject of any action by the board or committee on which the member serves, the member shall disclose the relationship prior to the action, shall not participate in any way in gathering information about or otherwise evaluating the individual, and shall not attempt to influence the action.
+The Moderator shall be sent compliance notification shortly after each committee meeting at which a recusal occurs and shall be informed of the number of recusals which occurred at the meeting.
 These committees may adopt additional conflict of interest rules or procedures, including additional requirements for recusal, which are not in conflict with this policy.

 Conflicts of Interest Concerning Grants and Loans